Permafrost/Tundra/SERVICES.md

 ### tundra.file:touch

-Updates the modification time of the given file to now, or creates a new file if it doesn't already exist.
+Updates the modification time of the given file to a given datetime, or the current time.

+Also optionally creates the file if it does not already exist.

 #### Inputs:

 * `$file` is the name of the file to be touched, specified as either a relative or absolute file path or `file:` [URI].
-If the file does not exist, it will be created.
-If the file does exist, its last modification time will be updated to current time.
+If the file does not exist, it will be created if `$file.create?` is `true`.
+If the file does exist or is created, its modification time will be updated to either the `$file.updated` datetime if specified, or the current time.
+* `$file.create?` is an optional boolean indicating whether to create the file if it does not already exist.
+Defaults to `true`.
-* `$file.modified` is an optional datetime to use when updating the last modification time of the file.
-Defaults to current time.
+* `$file.updated` is an optional datetime to use when updating the modification time of the file.
+Defaults to the current time.

 ---